tmhglnd/mercury-docs/docs/getting-started.md

 ### 🛠 System Requirements

 These system requirements are recommended to install and run Max8 and Mercury on your computer.
 Lower specs may work but it's not guaranteed.
 A dedicated Graphics Card (GPU) is also recommended to run the visuals of Mercury smoothly (the text-editor runs on the graphics card as well).
 If you don't have a good Graphics Card you can also use an external text-editor like Pulsar or Flok.
-You can find instructions for using those in .
+You can find instructions for using those in [External Editors](./usage/editors.md).

 | OS | CPU | RAM |
 | -- | --- | --- |